 I absolutely loved the colours of the tulips sculpture, also by Jeff Koons and how they reflect the surrounding city, to get a good picture of these, you’ll need to go into the museum itself.
 This small terrace is also a great place to view La Salve Bridge.

 Frank Gehry didn’t just create an architectural masterpiece from the outside, the interior of the building is also breath-taking with huge ceilings, loads of light and high walkways, perfect for housing some of the largest and most interesting installations I’ve seen.

-Piper absolutely loved the larger ones such as The matter of time by Richard Serra where you walk through huge spiral sculptures, sometimes feeling like your wandering a never ending rusty maze and Jenny Holzers light installation specifically created for the Guggenheim in Bilbao.
+Piper absolutely loved the larger ones such as The matter of time by Richard Serra.
+Here you walk through huge spiral sculptures, sometimes feeling like your wandering a never ending rusty maze.
+Also Jenny Holzers light installation specifically created for the Guggenheim in Bilbao.

 Some exhibits are not suitable for children but you can just whizz through or avoid these rooms altogether.

 We ended our visit in the Zero gallery which is a huge curved projection and Kaleidascopic room taking you on a journey through the history of Bilbao and Gehrys approach to designing the Guggenheim.
 The Zero Gallery can be found in the main entryway so I think most will visit there first although I found it to be a great way to end our visit.

 The Guggenheim houses many temporary exhibits as well as permanent ones so what you see may be slightly different to what I did and also presents a great excuse for me to return!

 As part of your entry ticket, you will get a free audio tour which is very interesting and clearly marked as you wander around the exhibits.
 There is also a specific tour for children which my 8 year old loved listening to as she took in the works on display.